pyblosxom/pyblosxom/docs/flavours_and_templates.rst

 =====================

-For examples of templates and flavours, see the included flavours that come with your PyBlosxom installation.
+For examples of templates and flavours, see the included flavours that come with your Pyblosxom installation.